rezendi/nodb/README.md

 I call this the "self-hosted data" model.
 It's pretty surprising that I can't think of any other sites/services which use it.
 There's Blockstack... but there's zero reason for any cryptocurrency here.
+(Maybe somewhere down the road.)
 For-profit companies are obviously opposed to anything which crumbles the moat that keeps users with them, but even open-source / nonprofit organizations don't seem to do it.